top of page

 Each module covers the theory and things you really need to know, and gives you the chance to put some of them into practice and ask any question with confidence – even if it might seem silly to you.
 Trust us – all questions are good questions and will be treated as such.

-The APG Night School will run in the evenings online - Dates and Times TBC.
+The APG Night School will run in the evenings online, new dates coming soon.

 Even when you’re not sure what you are supposed to be doing you can still do a good job.
 Lots of tips and specific advice on how to be useful to your Planning Director, your team and the creatives.